 Bread Loaf Section News

-In significant news, we are thrilled to report that Middlebury College has graciously donated a trail right-of-way to the Green Mountain Club permanently protecting a 1.5 mile section of the Long Trail that crosses over Worth Mountain and the Middlebury Snowbowl.
+In late October 2024, GMC reported that Middlebury College had graciously donated a trail right-of-way to the Green Mountain Club, permanently protecting a 1.5 mile section of the Long Trail that crosses over Worth Mountain and the Middlebury Snowbowl.
+This trail right-of-way protects the longest remaining section of privately owned Long Trail treadway and brings the total miles of unprotected Long Trail down to just 4.5 miles, or 2% of the Long Trail.

-Read more about the college's generosity in our newsletter and also on the GMC Website and Vermont Public.
+Read all about the college's generosity on the GMC website and also on Vermont Public.

 The President's letter touches on the magic that can happen when a group of people get together and share the experience of hiking and spending time together.
 It's a great reminder that community and the outdoors go together splendidly and provide a great backdrop for connecting with each other.
 Come create some magic of your own!